dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ## Objective:
 The primary goal of this project is to empower public health policy makers and researchers with a comprehensive tool for understanding and analyzing the spread and impact of COVID-19 in Germany.
 By providing access to regional and city-specific data, the tool aids in the development, adjustment, and assessment of effective public health policies and strategies.

+## Functionality:
+**Data Comparison**: Enables users to efficiently compare COVID-19 data across different regions and cities within Germany.
+This comparative analysis is vital for identifying patterns, hotspots, and anomalies in virus transmission.
+**Impact Assessment**: Assists in evaluating the effectiveness of health measures and interventions by analyzing data trends over time.

+## Real-World Application:
+**Resource Allocation for Policy Makers**: A health policy maker can utilize the interactive map feature to compare infection rates and death tolls across various states or cities.
+This information is crucial in identifying regions that require additional resources or adjustments in policy measures.

+**Research and Planning**: Researchers can leverage city-specific insights to investigate correlations between variables such as population density and virus spread.
+Such analysis is important for future urban planning and healthcare resource management.

 ## Goals and Interests:

 To understand the impact of COVID-19 on different regions in Germany.